epfl-ada/ada-2023-project-vaneau/README.md

 ## Research questions
- *A list of research questions you would like to address during the project.*

 What are the notable differences, if any, between the career trajectories of men and women in Hollywood?
 How do gender-based factors impact opportunities, roles, and longevity in the industry?